Record-Breaking Binance Punishment Could Be Good News for Fintech

 Crypto in the cross-hairs

-The US Treasury has long been investigating crypto companies, looking for fraud, accounting irregularities, breaches of sanctions, money laundering and other crimes.
-In October 2022 the Bittrex exchange was penalised over $50m by the Treasury for a variety of regulatory breaches.
-At the time, that was the largest penalty ever levied by the US Treasury against a virtual currency firm – around 1% of the fines levied against Binance little over a year later.
+The US Treasury has long been investigating crypto companies, looking for fraud, accounting irregularities, breaches of sanctions, money laundering, and other crimes.
+In October 2022, the Bittrex exchange was penalized over $50m by the Treasury for a variety of regulatory breaches.
+At the time, that was the largest penalty ever levied by the US Treasury against a virtual currency firm – around 1% of the fines levied against Binance a little over a year later.

 Charitably, one might argue that the Treasury and SEC learned from that mistake and no longer consider the prosecution of CEOs and big financial firms to be outside their remit.
 Less charitably, crypto as a whole represents a potential threat to the established banking order, so naturally it will be scrutinised harder than the traditional financial infrastructure.